 Businesses are eligible to apply through CWB if they meet all of the following criteria:

-- Government organizations, unions, charities, religious organizations, entities owned by any Federal Member of Parliament or Senator, and entities that promote violence, incite hatred or discriminate on the basis of sex, gender identity or expression, sexual orientation, colour, race, ethnic or national origin, religion, age or mental or physical disability, contrary to applicable laws, are not eligible.
+Entities that promote violence, incite hatred or discriminate on the basis of sex, gender identity or expression, sexual orientation, colour, race, ethnic or national origin, religion, age or mental or physical disability, contrary to applicable laws, are not eligible.

 All applicants must complete and receive a BCAP Successful Application Confirmation through EDC prior to commencing their formal application with CWB.